jmiquis/TFG-DDD-Theoretical/docs/value-objects.md

 ```

 Value objects are also auto-checked classes.
 This means that if a VO is instantiated, it is valid.
 No matter where.
-This possible thanks to validations in the very same constructor of the class as guard clauses.
+This possible because of validations are in the very same class constructor as guard clauses.

 ```
 //VALIDATOR